wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 }
 ```

-First, this pulls out the value of the number from the state using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) (using your linter previously you’ll see it is [preferred](https://eslint.org/docs/rules/prefer-destructuring)).
+First, this pulls out the value of the number from the state using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) (using your linter previously you'll see it is [preferred](https://eslint.org/docs/rules/prefer-destructuring)).
 Then if the key is `Clear`, divide the number by ten, floor it (i.e. remove the last digit), and then set the state.
 That should be enough to make the clear button work.

 Now add the following to the if statement in `press()`: